fabiandev/jh-boilerplate/README.md

 #### Build vs. Compile

-We already know how to watch files, but you can simply rebuild without watching with this command:
+You already know how to watch files, but you can simply build/rebuild without watching, with this command:

 ```sh
 $ grunt build